 Yes, you’ll have to do exams after medical school.
 All medical residencies and specialisms call for extra assessment.

-Don’t think your last day of med school will ever be the end of the exam road.
+Don’t think your last day of med school will be the end of exams!

 Different Types of Medical School Exams